luizbgomide/EclipsePhase2e-ptbr/src/19/01-glossary.md

 - **Exsurgent:** Someone infected by the exsurgent virus and likely transformed into an alien creature.
 - **Exsurgent Virus:** A multi-vector virus spread during the Fall that transforms victims and subverts their minds.
 - **Extrasolar:** Outside the Solar System.
-- **The Eye:** Firewall’s internal social and data-sharing network.
+- **Eye, The:** Firewall’s internal social and data-sharing network.
 - **Face:** A negotiator or networker.
 - **Factors:** A species of evolved slime molds, the only living sapient aliens transumanity has encountered so far.
-- **The Fall:** The war with the TITANs that devastated Earth and nearly made transhumanity extinct.
+- **Fall, The:** The war with the TITANs that devastated Earth and nearly made transhumanity extinct.
 - **Farcast:** Intrasolar communication using classical communication technologies (radio, laser, etc.) and quantum teleportation.
 - **Farhauler:** Long-distance space shipper.
 - **Feedstock:** The raw matter used to nanofabricate.
-- **The Fence:** The interdiction cordon of killsats around Earth.
+- **Fence, The:** The interdiction cordon of killsats around Earth.
 - **Fetch:** A beta fork or agent of an ASI like a TITAN.
 - **Filter:** A proxy that handles social engineering, media manipulation, and cover-ups.
 - **Firewall:** The secret cross-faction conspiracy that works to protect transhumanity from x-risks.